albar965/littlenavmap-manual/src/en/INTRO.rst

-*Little Navmap* shows error messages with white text on red background for problems with the aircraft performance, top of descent/climb calculation and other issues.
+*Little Navmap* shows error messages with white text on red background for problems with the aircraft performance, top of descent/climb calculation or other issues.

-Tooltips on these error messages give more help in some cases.
+Tooltips on these error messages give more help in most cases.
+Click these messages or hover the mouse cursor above to see more information.

 Activating and raising Windows and Tabs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^